Ranked Choice Voting

 Not just who has the most votes, but who has the broadest support.

-Our members have been searching polls and opinions by valued political and other contributors to discern which candidate has the most support for the primary election on June 2 - to date there is no clear leader.
-So we decided perhaps a Ranked Choice Ballot might help our members discern a majority winner—the one candidate with more than half of the popular vote.
+Progressives have been researching polls & opinions by valued political and other contributors to discern which candidate has the most support for the primary election on June 2.
+To support that research we offered an Unofficial Ranked Choice Ballot to assist in arriving at a majority winner—the one candidate with more than half of the popular support.

 “Ranked choice voting (RCV) is an election method in which voters rank candidates for an office in order of their preference (first choice, second choice, third choice, and so on).
 If a candidate receives more than half of the first-choice votes, that candidate wins, just like in any other election.